Trewaters/BerkeleyJsDojo/Katas/Javascript/Sort/Sort-katas.md

 ### Quick Sort
 - [documented here](https://guide.freecodecamp.org/algorithms/sorting-algorithms/quick-sort)
+-Divide and conquer technique

 1. Choose an arbitrary number in a given array to be your pivot.
-The pivot is an element that will be used to determine
+The pivot is an element, p, that will be used to determine
 2. Create a left variable and right variable.
-The left pointer will compare the value it is pointed at with the pivot. (expand on the function of the left pointer)(add detail about the role of the right pointer)
+The left variable will be used as a pointer starting at the left most index of the array.
-3. (detail the swap process)
-4. (describe what is happening with recurssion functionality)
-5.
+   It will be used to compare the element at the current index with the element at the pivot.
+If the left pointer's value is less than the pivot value, it will move to the right by one, otherwise, it will stop.
+The same basic operation happens but in revers.
+With the right variable(pointer), moves over to the left by one if the current index' element is greater than the pivot and stops if it is smaller.
+3. When both pointers have stopped, the left pointer swaps values with the right pointer.
+4. The process repeats itself until both pointers are pointing to the same value and the value is greater than the pivot.
+Swap this value with the pivot value.
+P is now in the correct index.
+Everything to the left, is less than its value and everything to the right is greater than its value.
+5. You can partition the array and treat the values on either side of p as its own sub array.
+6.